Civil-Service-Human-Resources/duplicate-module-record-fix/README.md

 ### Requirements

-Requirements for this script can be found in `requirements.txt`
+Requirements for this script can be found in `requirements.txt` and can be installed using the `pip install -r requirements.txt` command at the project root.

 ### Environment